Future filmmakers, budding scientists. Applications open for NBCUniversal Local Impact Grants

 Arts for the Aging

-When Bauer, 89, started having health problems, she was encouraged to round out her exercise regimen with dance lessons.
+When Bauer, 89, began having health problems, she was encouraged to round out her exercise regimen with dance lessons.

 She eventually found her way to Quicksilver, an improvisational senior dance company sponsored by Arts for the Aging in the Washington, D.C. area.
 She and the other dancers not only perform but they also visit adult day centers, retirement communities and other such places to encourage fellow seniors to be active and to help to ease loneliness and isolation.